 - Practice in an environment you feel safest and most comfortable.
 If you love public or online live classes because of the sense of community and closeness, that might be your style.
 Or you might prefer solitude so you can focus on yourself and your body.

 - Explore trauma-informed yoga.
-This isn’t a style of yoga (like Hatha, vinyasa, or yin) but a way of teaching those styles.
+This isn’t a style of yoga (like Hatha, Vinyasa, or Yin) but a way of teaching those styles.
 Teachers put special care into classes that avoid triggering cues, poses, language, music, props, sequences and more.
 The purpose is to make you feel as safe as possible during class.
-Nothing prevents a trauma release more than if you feel triggered and unsafe in your body.
+Without safety and feeling like you have embodied choice, it can be much more difficult to find release.
 I welcome you to read this blog post for an in-depth guide to this style of yoga and if it’s a healing modality that interests you.

 - Give yourself grace and patience.
 It may take a while of consistently practicing to finally experience a trauma release.
 Your body may not be used to calming practices and mindfulness, which is completely understandable after trauma.
 Like any practice, it seems like nothing is changing in the beginning, then suddenly you see huge progress.

-- Only dive in if you feel ready.
+- Only explore if you feel ready.
 You don’t need to jump into any practice you’re not ready for.
 I welcome you to take all the time you need and know there are plenty of supportive resources to explore when you’re ready.
 Your pace is the best pace.

 - Explore affirmations.
 Affirmations give extra support to allow you to finally release what no longer serves you.
 In my personal practice, I use two affirmations that allow me to feel safe enough to let go.
 I welcome you to use these as inspiration or use directly during your practice.